kubernetes/website/docs/getting-started-guides/centos/centos_manual_config.md

 ## Prerequisites

-You need a machine acting as master and as many CentOS 7 hosts as you would like, that act as cluster nodes.
+To configure Kubernetes with CentOS, you'll need a machine to act as a master, and one or more CentOS 7 hosts to act as cluster nodes.

 ## Starting a cluster